vimlesh1975/WebTelePrompter/README.md

 5. Setting of Font size and start position, bg color, font color can be done by clicking show setting button.

 6. Shuttle pro setting should be imported from file in teleprompter folder ShuttleProSettingsForGoogle Chrome.pref file.

+7. Mobile controller can be opened in http://[local_Ip]:5000/m

+8. Slug contents can be edited and saved as new text file in download directoy.

+9. Slug can be edited by speaking on microphone also, That can be translated also.